Strata of discriminantal arrangements: The Gale transform and codimension two strata

-One can ask for the meaning of codimension 2 strata with multiplicity three in discriminantal arrangements described in the Theorem \ref{proofmain} in terms of Gale transform.
-In the case, $n=6,k=3$ one has a geometric interpretation (see \cite{DO} for geometric interpretations for some other values $n,k$) of Gale transform which allows to show the following: \begin{proposition} Existence of partition of 6-tuples of points in $\PP^2$ into 3 pairs, each pair defining a line and such that these lines are concurrent lines is an invariant of Gale transform. \end{proposition}
+One can ask for the meaning of a codimension 2 strata with multiplicity three in discriminantal arrangements described in the Theorem \ref{proofmain} in terms of the Gale transform.
+In the case, $n=6,k=3$, one has a geometric interpretation (see \cite{DO} for geometric interpretations for some other values $n,k$) of the Gale transform which allows one to show the following: \begin{proposition} The existence of a partition of 6-tuples of points in $\PP^2$ into 3 pairs, each pair defining a line, and such that these lines are concurrent lines, is an invariant of the Gale transform. \end{proposition}

 \begin{remark} After replacing hyperplanes by the points of a projective dual space, this proposition is equivalent to the case $n=6,k=3$ of the main theorem (cf. also Example \ref{6lines}).
 This equivalence follows from the classical description of the Gale transform recalled in the proof below.